betafish-inc/adblock-releases/README.md

 changes to the source code re-run the command to update the development environment, and the extension should reload automatically after a few seconds.

+### Other Build options

+Two other build options are provided to aid in testing of the extension.

+`--ext-version` - specifiying this parameter at build time will override the version specified in the `build/config/base.mjs` file.
+Most information about the format of the version in the manifest.json file can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version/format).

+`--ext-id` - specifiying this parameter at build time will override the Firefox / Mozilla extension id specified in the `build/manifest.json` file.
+More information about the format and when to provide the Extension / Add-on ID can be found [here](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/).

 ## Code Style